For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 The only thing special about so-called 'special numbers' (or 'service numbers') is the hidden charges they can whack you with.

 As these numbers are often not included in contract minutes, they can quickly ramp up your costs.
-They're not classed as standard landline numbers (unlike 01, 02 or 03 calls), meaning they could leave you paying up to 73p a minute for dialling.
+They're not classed as standard landline numbers (unlike 01, 02 or 03 calls), meaning they could potentially leave you paying around 90p a minute for dialling.

 It's now against the law for companies to use expensive 08 numbers for customer service lines.
-Instead, there should always be a standard/freephone number you can use.
+Instead, you should always have access to a standard/freephone number.

-But despite strict rules being imposed about when companies are allowed to use 084 or 087 numbers, you'll still find them floating around in places they shouldn't be.
-These troublesome digits can be beaten.
-Here's how.
+But despite strict rules being imposed about when companies are allowed to use 084 or 087 numbers, you'll still find them floating around.
+These troublesome digits can be beaten – here's how.

 How to call 08 service numbers for free